AlexGabourie/gpyumd/docs/source/sim.rst

 how to construct a :class:`~gpyumd.sim.Run`.
 The second is a phonon calculation of Si, which demonstrates how to add static calculations.

-Example: Thermal Conductivity of Graphene
+Example: thermal conductivity of graphene
 =========================================

 In this example, we will setup a simulation for an EMD thermal conductivity calculation for graphene using the